 The Western Australian Department of Education provides an allowance to assist eligible families.
-The allowance consists of two components: \$115 Clothing Allowance paid directly to the parent/guardian or the school; \$235 Educational Program Allowance paid directly to the school.
+The allowance consists of two components

+- \$300 Clothing Allowance paid directly to the parent/guardian OR to the College to go towards course costs; - plus \$235 Educational Program Allowance paid directly to the school.

 Application is made by parents or guardians of students enrolled in Years 8 to 12 up to and including the year the student turns 17.
 A transitional clothing payment of \$115 only will be paid directly to eligible parents/guardians of Year 7 students.